paterit/django-microservice-template/README.md

     your_service-cicd

 Now you are able to use Buildbot through its [web interface](http://localhost:8010/).
 There are prepared [builders](http://localhost:8010/#/builders) that allows to build, run and test all containers in docker-machine.
 For the first time you have to run at least once "Full rebuild" builder.
-While runing it for the first time couple GBs of data will be downloaded so it make take a while.
+While runing it for the first time couple GBs of data will be downloaded so it may take a while.
 All base images for docker need to be downloaded to docker machine (just to name a few: Python, PostgreSQL, ELK, Nginx).
+This "Full rebuild" builder should be already started (this is the last step in setting up local CICD env).
+From now on whenever you commit any change localy to your project there will be message send to CICD via post-commit hook in Git.

-Now using IP generated for your docker-machine machine (in my case it is 192.168.99.100) you can start using your services.
+Now using IP generated for your docker-machine machine (in my case it is 192.168.99.100 - you can verify it by reading otupt from docker-machine ls ) you can start using your services.
 [Django admin panel](http://192.168.99.100/admin)
 To read how it can be further used go to [docs](https://192.168.99.100/docs).
 To see any other useful links go to [this page](https://127.0.0.1/docs/links_page.html) in docs.